 I am a Research Associate at the Institute for Information Systems and New Media.
-Before joining the institute in June 2013, I graduated in Informatics and Classics with the German Staatsexamen degree (Master equivalent) from the Goethe University Frankfurt in 2012 and worked subsequently as a software developer and IT consultant.
+Before joining the institute in June 2013, I graduated in Informatics and Classics with the German Staatsexamen degree (Master equivalent) from the Goethe University Frankfurt and worked subsequently as a software developer and IT consultant.
 Currently, I am enrolled in a PhD program at the WU.

 - Model-driven Software Development

 - Course: Grundzüge der Modellierung (Principles of Software Modeling) every semester, since Winter 2013/14.

 - I also offer topics related to my research interests for bachelor theses and seminar papers.